-NOTE: All hosts can be considered as the end point of packet forwarding, so they are not considered as Black Hole.
+NOTE 2: All hosts can be considered as the end point of packet forwarding, so they are not considered as Black Hole.

-User-defined policies are used to supplement network invariants to further constrain packet forwarding behavior.
+User-defined policies are used to supplement network invariants to further constrain packet forwarding behaviour.
 Each User-Defined Policy contains at least the following components:

-NOTE: Users can expand the composition of user-defined policies according to their own needs.
+NOTE 3: Users can expand the composition of user-defined policies according to their own needs.
 Match: The set of packets affected by this policy.